Towards Maturity adheres to specific rules of conduct, which include strict confidentiality rules in survey administration and reporting.

 - No reports have information about individual employees or information that enables a manager to determine individual responses.

 All reports contain totals for the group only:

 - To protect each individual’s confidentiality, a report will not be generated for groups with fewer than thirty respondents.

-The option to participate is completely voluntary however participation provides an opportunity for respondents’ voice to be heard in order to help create a more useful learning environment
+The option to participate is completely voluntary.
+However, participation provides an opportunity for respondents’ voices to be heard in order to create a more useful learning environment.

 Towards Maturity also analyses individual data across companies to provide industry benchmarks.
 In this situation individual respondents and participating companies remain confidential:

 - Data is sampled across participating companies to maintain company anonymity